ThorsteinnJonsson/lidar-slam/README.md

 | `--params`   | required | Tunable parameters, see [config/README.md](config/README.md).
 Use the matching per-format file. |
 | `--output`   | optional | Output directory.
 Defaults to `evaluation/<sequence>`.                                          |

-Run from the repository root: the paths above are relative.
+Run from the repository root, the paths above are relative.

 | Format       | LiDAR             | Params                   | Ground truth                   |
 | ------------ | ----------------- | ------------------------ | ------------------------------ |